-- Select the FORGOT PASSWORD link under the customer login section on the upper right hand side of our website
+- Select "Forgot your email or password?" under the login section on the upper right-hand side of our website.

-- Enter your email address and click SEND MY PASSWORD to have a temporary password delivered to your email address
+- Enter your email address and select the "Reset Password" button to have a temporary password delivered to the email address associated with your account.

-- Once you log in with your new password, you will be required to update that password to something familiar to you.
-You must update your password to continue.
+- Once you log in with your temporary password, you will be required to update that password immediately.

 How do I update my bank information?

-To update your bank information, you should contact our Customer Service Team via email at firstname.lastname@example.org, phone at 888.801.9075 or by clicking the Live Chat button.
-Please make all information changes at least two business days before your loan is due to the lender.
+To update your bank information, contact our Customer Service Team via email at firstname.lastname@example.org or phone at 888.801.9075.
+Please make all information changes at least two business days before your loan due date.

-If you have already applied for your loan, you will need to fax in a copy or photo of a voided check or bank statement for the new bank account to 866.413.3888.
-If you are supplying a photo of your voided check or bank statement, please note that the picture must be in the standard PDF or JPG formats in order for us to access it.
-Also, please note if you are submitting a voided check, please do not submit Starter Checks, as we do not accept these as valid proof of bank information.
+If you have already applied for your loan, you will need to send a copy or photo of a voided check or bank statement for the new bank account via email to email@example.com or fax to 866.413.3888.
+The document must include your name, routing number and account number.
+Please do not submit a voided starter check, as we do not accept this as valid proof of bank information.

 How do I provide payment information to the Collections Department?

-For your protection, please do not email or fax any credit card or bank information to our Collections Department.
-Please call us at 888.801.9078 if you would like to set up a payment via credit card or any other method.
+For your protection, please do not email or fax any debit card or bank information to our Collections Department.
+Please call us at 888.801.9078 if you would like to set up a payment via debit card or any other method.

 What if I don't have the money in my bank account to satisfy my upcoming payment?

-When I make a repayment, how soon can I receive another loan from the lender?
+When I make a repayment, how soon can I receive another loan?

 What is an ACH payment and how does it work?

-ACH stands for Automated Clearing House and is a form of electronic debit, which behaves much the same as a paper check.
-When the lender presents an ACH request to your bank, it will send the specified amount of loan fees and/or principal to the lender that were outlined in your loan agreement.
-If the payment is returned for reason of insufficient funds, the lender can and will re-present the ACH Authorization to your bank.
+ACH (Automated Clearing House) is a form of electronic debit.
+When we present an ACH request to your bank, the bank will send us the specified amount of loan fees and/or principal that were outlined in your loan agreement.
+If the payment is returned because of insufficient funds, we may re-present the debit to your bank.

-If you have questions regarding whether the SCRA applies to you or to your loan, please contact our customer service or compliance department.
+You can read additional information on the SCRA here.
+If you are an active duty servicemember, or if you have questions regarding whether the SCRA applies to you or your loan, please contact our compliance department at firstname.lastname@example.org.